AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 portal into the file.

-4. Replace the string "`REPLACE_WITH_YOUR_PRIVATE_KEY`" with the privacy key displayed in the portal.
+4. Replace the string "`REPLACE_WITH_YOUR_PRIVATE_KEY`" with the privacy key that was displayed in the portal when you created your tunnel.

 5. Save the file.